Onix-Systems/nest-js-boilerplate/README.md

 npm run start:dev
 ```

-Start the application in production env:
+Start the application in production environment:

-Install ts pm2 and typescript compiler:
+Install `pm2` and `typescript` to make pm2 work with typescript codebase:

 ```bash
 npm install -g pm2
 pm2 install typescript
 ```

-example start with scale on 2 core:
+Here is an example command to start the process with 2 instances and a load-balancer

 ```bash
 pm2 start ./dist/main.js -i 2 --no-daemon
 ```

-Express server listening on http://localhost:3000/, in development mode
+Express server listening on http://localhost:3000, in development mode
-The developer mode will watch your changes then will transpile the TypeScript code and re-run the node application automatically.
+_In development mode will watch your changes then will transpile the TypeScript code and re-run the node application automatically._

 ### Docker

 1. [Install Docker](https://docs.docker.com/get-docker/)
 2. [Install docker-compose](https://docs.docker.com/compose/install/)

-To run your app in docker containers choose "Yes" when the generator asks you about docker.
+To run your app in docker containers, choose "Yes" when the generator asks you about docker.

-#### Now, lift up your app in docker
+#### Now, spin up your app in docker

 ```bash
   docker-compose up